LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 * withQueryModels to separate query to get the totalCount from the query to get the model data rows
   * loadRows query to always use includeTotalCount false and then conditionally make a second query with includeTotalCount true
   * update Pagination and SelectionStatus to wait for new totalCountLoadingState
+  * PaginationInfo update to include loading check for max/rowCount text display
+  * rest totalCountLoadingState when filters change on a QueryModel since we need to reload totalRowCount
+  * add option to reloadTotalCount via loadModel() and loadAllModels()
+  * QueryModel action to resetTotalCountState for all models

 ### version 2.307.2
 *Released*: 10 March 2023